MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridproperty-class.md

 ```

 ### Return Value
- This method always returns `TRUE`.
+ This method always returns TRUE.

 ### Remarks
- By default, this method destroys the current editing control and then returns `TRUE`.
+ By default, this method destroys the current editing control and then returns TRUE.

 ##  <a name="onkillfocus"></a>  CMFCPropertyGridProperty::OnKillFocus
  Called by the framework when the property loses the input focus.